-- Obtain results that specifically address your interests.
+Obtain results that specifically address your interests.

-In July 2017, the Illinois legislature voted to end the longest budget impasse in state and national history.
+Speaking of the importance of political leadership within a chamber, in July 2017, the Illinois legislature voted to end the longest budget impasse in state and national history.
 For those watching closely, we saw how controlled voting can be in the General Assembly and how essential it is to know where votes are being protected or available.

 As a note for those who watch the video, 71 votes were needed in support of the veto override motion.
 This moment in Illinois history involved numerous political alliances, but the overarching story line was a political battle between the Governor, a Republican who vetoed the budget, and the Speaker of the House, a Democrat who has held that leadership position for over three decades.
 The budget proposal at issue in the summer of 2017 involved an income tax increase, so with the next election cycle less than a year away, legislators with potentially close races were cautious in their voting.
 With the voting open until the Speaker of the House gavels voting to a close, 71 votes slowly made their way onto the board, and once the threshold was met, legislators could safely vote against the motion knowing the budget would still pass.